Dask Best Practices

 You may want to partition or chunk your data in ways that align well to common queries.
 In Dask DataFrame this might mean choosing a column to sort by for fast selection and joins.
-For Dask dataframe this might mean choosing chunk sizes that are aligned with your access patterns and algorithms.
+For Dask Array this might mean choosing chunk sizes that are aligned with your access patterns and algorithms.

 Processes and Threads¶

-If you’re doing mostly numeric work with Numpy, Pandas, Scikit-Learn, Numba, and other libraries that release the GIL, then use mostly threads.
+If you’re doing mostly numeric work with Numpy, pandas, Scikit-learn, Numba, and other libraries that release the GIL, then use mostly threads.
 If you’re doing work on text data or Python collections like lists and dicts then use mostly processes.